Many of us will spend large amounts of time - and no small amount of money - to make sure our devices are at peak performance for our vaping needs.

 You should also take care to thoroughly rinse your components afterwards as trace alcohol in a tank or a coil will improperly vapourise, potentially damaging your device.

-These machines are designed to use either conventional cleaning fluids, namely water or unscented alcohol, or ultrasonic vibrations to shift dirt from the smallest and most delicate of items.
+These machines are designed to use either conventional cleaning fluids, namely water or unscented alcohol, or ultrasonic vibrations to shift dirt from the smallest and most delicate of components.

 These are available in many conventional hobby shops, as well as some vape shops and are widely stocked online.
 If you decide to use a cleaning machine make sure you follow the instructions exactly, don’t set it to a high a heat and be sure that your components are fully dried before reassembly.